Malawi Travel Advice

 Recent security risks

-Be extremely wary of friendly people who approach you in villages offering to act as guides or selling souvenirs in their shop.
+The best travel advice for Malawi is to be extremely wary of friendly people who approach you in villages offering to act as guides or selling souvenirs in their shop.
 As friendly as they seem, it is likely that they have an alternative motif for approaching you.
 Do not offer lifts in return for money or drugs and don’t accept food or drink from strangers especially in rural areas as there have been many accounts in Malawi of people being robbed and sexually abused after eating spiked food and drink.

 If you decide to go on safari in Malawi be aware that poachers are very common in the national parks.
 It is imperative that you have an armed guard with you at all times for your own safety.
 Only go on tours that have been organised by the park themselves, do not accept offers from people claiming to be official tour guides outside of the parks.